 On average it achieves 81% of the official MPG figure

 If you want to glide around effortlessly without using too much fuel, there are few better ways to go about it.

-Space is generous up front and the back row has plenty of leg room, but the aerodynamic roofline hampers headroom for taller passengers.
+Space is generous in the front and the back row has plenty of legroom, but the aerodynamic roofline hampers headroom for taller passengers.
 The boot is spacious with a capacity of 343 litres.

-On the road the Prius is incredibly easy and relaxing to drive, thanks to its CVT automatic transmission.
-At slow speeds the car runs in near silence and will often operate on electric power alone, making it very serene around town.
+On the road, the Toyota Prius is easy to drive thanks to its CVT automatic transmission.
+At slow speeds, the car runs in near silence and will often operate on electric power alone, making it serene around town.

-Standard equipment includes alloy wheels, auto lights, auto wipers, road sign assist, a reversing camera, lane departure warning and adaptive cruise control – so even buyers of the basic model won’t be left wanting.
+Standard equipment includes alloy wheels, auto lights, auto wipers, road sign assist, a reversing camera, lane departure warning and adaptive cruise control – so even used buyers of the basic model won’t be left wanting.